Architecture for 15 – 17 Year Olds

 The fee for this course is £525.

-Payment is due at the time of booking - ask us if you'd prefer an invoice sent to your company.
+Payment is due at the time of booking.

-If you're booking more than two months before the course starts, we can accept a £200 deposit to secure your place, and the balance is due one month before the course starts.
+Secure your place with a deposit - If you're booking more than two months before the course starts, we can accept a £200 deposit to secure your place, and the balance is due one month before the course starts.

 Your course fees cover the cost of studies and include great benefits such as the use of our modern library and free use of the IT equipment and software on the campus during your course.

-• basic drawing and designing equipment: a selection of pencils, pens and markers
+- Basic drawing and designing equipment: a selection of pencils, pens and marker pens of your choice, and scissors, pencil sharpener and rubber

-• a metal or plastic scale ruler.
+- A metal or plastic scale ruler.

 Please wear sensible, fully covered shoes as you will be visiting an active construction site during the course.

-You can read the terms and conditions of booking here.
+Read the terms and conditions of booking.

 How to apply